bobgreenshields/stasis/stasis-cell-loot.md

 On picking up the egg for the first time the pc will experience multiple, rapid shocking visions from an alien perspective.
 Make a DC10 Wis sv. or take 1d4 psychic damage and be stunned for one round.

 Whilst the sarcophagus in this room is covered in goo it still contains a skeletal figure.

+* Darkshard neckace: cast a two ray Eldritch Blast as a bonus action 1d10 force and push back up to 10 ft.
+Roll a d8 for each use, on a 1 the spell fails and the necklace is spent.

 ### Warrior 1 ###